Calcifer777/C-11-Primer-Notes/System Programming in C.md

 Returns NULL if the file is opened in read mode but it does not exist.

 **`fseek`**

-Sets the position indicator associated with the stream to a new position.

-For streams open in binary mode, the new position is defined by adding offset to a reference position specified by origin.

-For streams open in text mode, offset shall either be zero or a value returned by a previous call to ftell, and origin shall necessarily be SEEK_SET.

 offset:
 - Binary files: Number of bytes to offset from origin.